LoopKit/loopdocs/docs/operation/loop-settings/omnipod-pump.md

 1. Prepare your insertion site
 2. Remove the pod's needle cap and adhesive backing
 3. If cannula is safely tucked away, apply pod to your desired infusion site.
 If cannula is sticking out, press `cancel` in the upper right corner of screen and try a new pod.
-4. Listen to the clicks* and watch for progress bar for insertion and completion of the pod start.
+4. Listen to the clicks filling the canula, wait for insertion and the progress bar to complete.
+The number of clicks to insertion is not consistent.
+The cannula will deploy before the progress bar is completed.
 5. Confirm cannula has deployed by looking through the peep hole on pod
 6. Press the `Continue` button
 7. Setup is complete and your pod is ready for use when you press the final `Continue` button